-UDP Protocol tutorial | UDP header and functions
+UDP Protocol tutorial | UDP header format and protocol functions.

-In this tutorial we will learn the following:
+In this tutorial, we will learn the following:

-- UDP protocol basics
+- UDP protocol basics.

-- UDP header
+- UDP header.

-- Need for UDP protocol
+- Need for UDP protocol.

 - Example of the protocol.

-The header is the information that UDP adds to the payload, before sending it to the destination.
+The header is the information that UDP adds to the payload before sending it to the destination.
 The receiver removes the header and sends only the payload to the user application.
 A Header has the following fields of 16 bits each.

 - Source Port: Port number of the sender application.

 - Destination Port: Port Number of the receiver application.